 Planned Giving Officer (Donor Advisor)

-- Participates in donor events as assigned.
+- Creates, executes and participates in donor events as assigned

 - Contributes to the assessment and enhancement of the national planned giving program.

 - Assists with creating and managing planned giving budget for assigned area.

 - Maintain strong and accurate records of activities, as directed by team protocol using the national database.

 - Using assigned planned giving software, prepare gift illustrations and proposals for charitable gift annuities and other planned giving opportunities, prepare written materials such as visit strategies/briefings, correspondence, solicitation/proposal and pledge documents.

 - Adhere to professionalism in fundraising best practices as demonstrated by moves management industry standards and donor-centered methodology.

 - Handle other planned giving responsibilities as needed.

 - Demonstrated success in personal cultivation, solicitation, stewardship and closing of gifts and/or sales with individuals, families or households.